 Be personal.
 Your personality is what sets you apart from the rest of the blogging community.
 That is your best weapon in differentiating yourself from the rest and growing an audience.
 It makes your content stand out so make sure to use you as much of yourself as possible.

 Don’t be shy or scared.
 There is nothing to worry about.
 It is your own blog after all.
 Show your face in your sidebar.
 Tell your life story on the about page.
 Create videos where you talk directly to the viewers.

 “Write what you know” advice can be easily misunderstood though.
 It is not only about your life and things that have happened to you.
 You have to consider other people, consider what they are interested in, and put your experience and knowledge in that context.

 Decide on the style of writing too.

 Start publishing regular quality content

+Make sure you always post quality content and not just filler content.
 The only way to build an audience and achieve your goals is by providing clear value to your target audience.
 Identify your target audience.
 Figure out what they want to achieve by interacting with and spending time on your site.
 When you know what problems your target audience has, optimize your blogging to help them solve those problems.